-The following summary of certain Cayman Islands, British Virgin Islands, Hong Kong and PRC tax consequences of the purchase, ownership and disposition of the Notes is based upon applicable laws, regulations, rulings and decisions in effect as of the date of this offering memorandum, all of which are subject to change (possibly with retroactive effect).
-This discussion does not purport to be a comprehensive description of all the tax considerations that may be relevant to a decision to purchase, own or dispose of the Notes and does not purport to deal with consequences applicable to all categories of investors, some of which may be subject to special rules.
-Persons considering the purchase of Notes should consult their own tax advisors concerning the tax consequences of the laws of their country of citizenship, residence or domicile.
+The following summary of certain Cayman Islands, British Virgin Islands, Hong Kong and PRC tax consequences of the purchase, ownership and disposition of the Additional Notes is based upon applicable laws, regulations, rulings and decisions in effect as of the date of this offering memorandum, all of which are subject to change (possibly with retroactive effect).
+This discussion does not purport to be a comprehensive description of all the tax considerations that may be relevant to a decision to purchase, own or dispose of the Additional Notes and does not purport to deal with consequences applicable to all categories of investors, some of which may be subject to special rules.
+Persons considering the purchase of Additional Notes should consult their own tax advisors concerning the tax consequences of the purchase, ownership and disposition of Additional Notes, including such possible consequences under the laws of their country of citizenship, residence or domicile.